Causes, Symptoms, and Treatment for Vertigo

-Benign paroxysmal positional vertigo (BPPV) is a common cause of dizziness, accounting for ~20% of all cases of dizziness.
-BPPV can occur at any age.
-Typical symptoms of BPPV are a room spinning sensation lasting seconds to minutes, at times with associated nausea.
-BPPV is typically triggered by certain head movements from rolling over in bed, looking up in the shower when washing one’s hair, sitting back in a dentist office chair or bending down to tie a shoe.
+Vertigo can occur at any age and typical symptoms include a room spinning sensation lasting seconds to minutes, at times with associated nausea.
+Vertigo is typically triggered by certain head movements from rolling over in bed, looking up in the shower when washing one’s hair, sitting back in a dentist office chair or bending down to tie a shoe.

 Within the inner ear, small crystals line our balance center.
-These crystals help us to maintain our normal balance.
-Sometimes, these crystals can become dislodged and get trapped within a part of the inner ear that controls our balance.
-As we move our head in different directions, those dislodged crystals affect our balance giving us a room spinning sensation for several seconds to minutes.
+These ear crystals help us to maintain our normal balance and sometimes they can become dislodged and get trapped within a part of the inner ear that controls our balance.
+As we move our head in different directions, those dislodged ear crystals affect our balance giving us a room spinning sensation for several seconds to minutes.
 When our head movement stops, the crystals stop moving, and the dizziness gradually subsides.

 - BPPV, or benign paroxysmal positional vertigo, occurs when tiny calcium particles called otoconia are dislodged and then collect in your inner ear.
 They can flow freely in your ear, especially into the posterior semicircular canal.
 When these crystals flow to the lowest part of the posterior semicircular canal, the balance nerve is stimulated thus causing vertigo and jumping eye.

 - Meniere’s disease is an inner ear disorder that the medical field believes is caused by a buildup of fluid and changing pressure in the ear.
 It can not only cause vertigo but also tinnitus and hearing loss.

 - Vestibular neuritis is an inner ear issue typically caused by a viral infection.
 It can result in inner ear inflammation around the nerves that assist the body in recognizing balance.